These Halloween Gingerbread Men are loads of fun to make and will add a spooky twist to your Halloween celebrations!

 - 375 g plain flour aka all-purpose flour

-- 1 tsp bicarbonate soda aka baking soda
+- 1 teaspoon bicarbonate soda aka baking soda

 For Decorating the Halloween Cookies